Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Facebook, Inc. of Class Action Lawsuit and Upcoming Deadline - FB

-If you are a shareholder who purchased Facebook securities between February 3, 2017, and March 19, 2018, both dates inclusive, you have until May 21, 2018, to ask the Court to appoint you as Lead Plaintiff for the class.
+If you are a shareholder who purchased Facebook securities between February 3, 2017, and March 19, 2018, both dates inclusive, you have until May 21, 2018 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
-To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
+To discuss this action, contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll free, Ext.
 9980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.

 [Click here to join this class action]